agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 While individual vector or BM25 searches can be effective, combining them through hybrid search often yields superior results by leveraging both semantic understanding and keyword matching.
 Turbopuffer's `multiQuery` allows us to execute both search types simultaneously.

-Let's explore how to implement hybrid search using a simple local algorithm, Reciprocal Rank Fusion (RRF), and then enhance the results using external reranking services like [Cohere](https://cohere.com/rerank) and [Voyage](https://docs.voyageai.com/docs/reranker).
+We'll explore how to implement hybrid search and fuse results using a couple different algorithms, and then enhance the results using external reranking services like [Cohere](https://cohere.com/rerank) or [Voyage](https://docs.voyageai.com/docs/reranker).

 ```typescript
 // Hybrid search with simultaneous vector and BM25 queries